emastra/actor-google-trends-scraper/README.md

 ```

 ### Open an issue
-If you find any bug, please create an issue on the actor [Github page](https://github.com/emastra/).
-TODO: add repo
+If you find any bug, please create an issue on the actor [Github page](https://github.com/emastra/actor-google-trends-scraper).